-There are two main ways to aggregate the normalized indicators into a final score: (1) using an ad-hoc weighting scheme (2) using statistical (optimization) techniques.
-Internet Society IRI uses a weighting scheme as it is the simplest technique between the two and relies on input that the Internet Society gathered through survey and discussions with subject matter experts.
+There are two main ways to aggregate the normalized indicators into a final score using:

+- 1. An ad-hoc weighting scheme. - 2.
+Statistical (optimization) techniques.

+The Internet Society Pulse IRI uses a weighting scheme as it is the simplest technique between the two and relies on input that the Internet Society gathered through survey and discussions with subject matter experts.